censorship-no/ceno-browser-archive/README.md

 The resulting AAR libraries and APK packages will be eventually left at the current directory.

 You can run the last command several times: already built artifacts and cached data will be kept in the `fennec` build and `_cache` directories and reused in subsequent builds.
 Shall you need to build a new version of the source, you may erase the whole `fennec` build directory, while keeping the `_cache` directory should be safe.
+If you are asked for a `root` password after the container starts, the `fennec/.finished-bootstrap` may be missing; if it is not, please file a bug.

 If you need to run commands as `root` in the container (e.g. to install additional packages), you can drop the `--user` option and its argument and use the `.../ceno-browser:bootstrap` image instead of the `bootstrap-$USER` one, but be warned that running `./build.sh` as is will create root-owned files and directories in your build and cache directories which you may have problems to reuse or delete later on.
 To avoid that, you can run `id -u` and `id -g` at the host machine to get your user and group IDs there, then run `gosu HOST_USER_ID:HOST_GROUP_ID ./build.sh` in the container.